 The effects of global warming have already forced many Sami reindeer herders to switch from herding to another career.
 When this culture is lost, most experts believe so will the Sami culture, language, and life that has been around for thousands of years.

-The Sami culture and Sapmi or Lapland is a fantastic place.
-The Sami indigenous people have lived and worked the land for thousands of years, and they have rich traditions, language, culture, and ways of life.
+The Sami culture and Sapmi or Lapland is a fantastic places.
+The Sami indigenous people have lived and worked the land for thousands of years and have rich traditions, language, culture, and ways of life.
 It would be a great loss for the world if this culture and people disappeared.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.